opendatalab-no/opendatalab-no.github.io/_publish/330-select-license.md

 ---
-title: "Selecting licence and terms for publishing"
+title: "Selecting Licence and Terms for Publishing"
 permalink: /publish/licence/
-excerpt: "How to select data sets for publishing"
+excerpt: "Selecting Licence and Terms for Publishing"
-last_modified_at: 2018-04-24T14:00:00 +01:00
+last_modified_at: 2018-05-07T12:00:00 +01:00
 redirect_from:
   - /theme-setup/
 toc: true